10 Low-Cost Business Ideas To Start in 2025 (Podbase Advice)

 10. Pet Services

-Pet services like sitting, walking, grooming, and daycare focus on providing convenience and peace of mind to pet owners while ensuring pets' well-being.
-The costs for this business are mainly in marketing, licensing, and supplies like leashes and pet carriers.
+Pet services like sitting, walking, grooming, and daycare offer convenience and peace of mind to owners-while ensuring pets receive quality care.
+Startup costs are relatively low, focused mainly on marketing, basic licensing, and supplies like leashes, pet carriers, and cleaning products.

-However, you can scale as demand grows by hiring staff or offering additional services.
-That said, with pet ownership increasing globally, the demand for quality pet care is rising.
-A Mars study found the global pet population surpassed one billion in 2024, with 47% of new pet owners being first-timers.
+As demand grows, you can scale by hiring staff or expanding your services.
+With global pet ownership on the rise, the opportunity is only getting bigger.
+A 2024 Mars study revealed the global pet population has surpassed 1 billion, with 47% of new pet owners being first-timers.

 Tips for Starting a Successful Low-Cost Business

-• Choose the Right Business Structure and Legal Framework: Select a cost-effective legal structure like a sole proprietorship or LLC to minimize initial fees and complexities.
-Register your business name, obtain necessary permits, and understand local tax laws to avoid future legal issues.
+Opt for a simple, cost-effective structure like a sole proprietorship or LLC.
+Register your business name, get any required permits, and understand your local tax obligations to stay compliant and avoid legal surprises later.

 Summary